Expert Insights: Calcium Tablets for Women's Health

 Calcium Needs During Pregnancy and Breastfeeding

 Pregnant and breastfeeding women need extra calcium to support their baby's bone development while maintaining their own bone health.
-Most prenatal vitamins include calcium, but you might need additional supplementation.
+Most prenatal vitamins include calcium, but you might need additional supplements.
 Your baby will take calcium from your bones if your diet doesn't provide enough.

 Menopausal and Post-Menopausal Women

 Menopause nutrition becomes crucial as oestrogen levels drop, leading to faster bone loss.
 Post-menopausal women often need higher calcium intakes—around 1,200mg daily—combined with weight-bearing exercise to maintain bone density.
-This is when many women first consider calcium supplementation seriously.
+This is when many women first consider calcium supplements seriously.

 Vegan and Dairy-Free Women